Janani21/OrderMe/PITCHME.md

 Product Functionalities Used
 @ul
 - V2 APIs to create/update user and ticket, filter ticket by agent/requester.
-- Dispatcher to auto-assign ticket to group/agent.
+- Dispatcher to auto-assign ticket to a group & an agent.
-- Custom Ticket Status to match the need.
+- Custom Ticket Statuses to match the business requirement.
 @ulend

 ---